Jang Yoon-jeong (singer): Career

-In April 2005, Jang debuted in Japan with the release of "Oh, My Goodness."
+In April 2005, Jang debuted in Japan with the release of "Oh, My Goodness".

 On April 5, she became new MC of KBS program Escaping Danger Number One.
 Her interview was spilled before the broadcast of Healing Camp, Aren't You Happy.

 In August 2014, Jang signed with agency KOEN Stars, home to MCs Lee Hwi-jae and Lee Kyung-kyu, after her former agency Inwoo Production closed down.

 Personal life

 On June 29, 2013, Jang married news announcer Do Kyung-wan in Yeouido, Western Seoul.
 The couple welcomed son Yeon-woo on June 13, 2014, and later daughter Ha-young on November 8, 2018.
 From 2019 to 2022, the family was featured on popular reality series The Return of Superman.

 Philanthropy

-In February 2023, Jang donated 100 million won to families of vulnerable children with disabilities, Because on her birthday.
+On her birthday in February 2023, Jang donated 100 million won to families of vulnerable children with disabilities.